-To educate the public about native plants in order to foster stewardship of native plant resources, sustainable landscaping and management of weeds that threaten native ecosystems.
+To educate the public about native plants in order to foster stewardship, sustainable landscaping and management of weeds that threaten native ecosystems.

-1 Economic impact stems from self-reported savings related to 1) reduced landscape inputs such as watering, pruning, pest control, etc., resulting from planting of natives and 2) improved grazing, crop output, ornamental landscapes, wildlife habitat and tourism resulting from alien weed control.
+1 Economic impact stems from self-reported savings related to 1)) reduced landscape inputs such as watering, pruning, pest control, etc., resulting from planting of natives and 2) improved grazing, crop output, ornamental landscapes, wildlife habitat, tourism resulting from alien weed control.

-Colorado State University Extension, U.S. Department of Agriculture and Colorado counties cooperating.
-Extension programs are available to all without discrimination. updated June, 2014.
 "It is the best educational experience I have had through my local Extension office.
 It is outside, hands-on, taught by passionate, intelligent people, and has real world applications."